Revolutionizing Personalized Training

 User Stories

+Ideate tangible features based on interview findings through user stories.
 By creating user stories, I was able to ensure that FitLife's design and features were deeply aligned with the real-world needs and behaviors of its target users.

 How did Fitz come to life?

-Start a Workout Task Flow
+Initial Design — Start a Workout Task Flow

 My design process began with the typical way users explore a range of workout options.
 They then select one to examine more closely and start their workout.